 Some of the former pier train stock at a scrap yard in Shoebury.
 Source: Flickr

-I am curious as to this picture.
-Clearly much of the pier train stock went to the scrap-yard, however the next picture which I took in April 1987 – shows the same car back at the pier!
-My photo shows car number 11 in store at the pier’s upper workshop – which doubled as a temporary home for the then unopened pier museum.
-Obviously no.11 has been rescued from the scrap yard, helped by £1,000 grant from a local trader in 1982.
+Much of the pier train stock went to the scrap-yard, however the next picture which I took in April 1987 shows the same car back in the pier workshop which doubled as a temporary home for the then unopened pier museum.
+Evidently no.11 was rescued from the scrap yard, helped by £1,000 grant from a local trader in 1982.

 The scene I found in 1987.
 Car no.11 (with motor flat wagon 29 at its side) in the upper pier workshops.

-The vehicle next to it is the railway’s one and only dedicated goods train!
-It was a surprise to find it as I remember it in use.
+The vehicle next to it is the railway’s one and only dedicated goods train.
 This consisted of a single car with an open deck and a small driver’s cabin at one end.
 Known as motor flat wagon no 29 it dates from 1902, having been converted from one of the pier’s original toast rack cars.
 Its purpose was to deliver stock and other materials to the pier head.
-(A later convert was made from one of the pier train’s 1949 cars to replace this – and that one got scrapped.)
-Until I saw the defunct rolling stock in the pier’s workshops, I had assumed no.29 had been scrapped.
+Until I saw this in the pier’s workshops, I had assumed no.29 had been scrapped.

-I have tried to find a picture of motor flat wagon 29 in use so people can see what it looked like.
-However its more than fifty years since it was last seen in use thus any pictures of it must by now be almost non-existent.
-By the way there was a siding off the west track just before the shore station platforms and this was where no.29 was kept when not in use.
-Sometimes it would be parked right by the buffers at Pier Head – there was enough space in the platforms to berth both a passenger train and no.29.
+I have tried to find a picture of motor flat wagon 29 in use but to no avail.
+By the way there was a siding off the west track just before the shore station platforms was where no.29 was kept when not in use.
+Sometimes it would be parked right by the buffers at Pier Head as there was enough space to berth both a passenger train and no.29.

 In terms of preserved trains from the pier there’s few extant.
 The Pier Museum has several.
 There was this other example, no.21, at the Lynn Tait Gallery in Leigh on Sea, which had survived being dumped in a field at Tal-y-Cafn in North Wales.